Green Valley (NSW)

 Employment conditions in Green Valley remain below the national average according to AreaSearch analysis

-Green Valley has a skilled workforce with significant representation in manufacturing and industrial sectors.
-Its unemployment rate was 4.8% as of September 2025, with an estimated employment growth of 4.6% over the past year.
+Green Valley has a skilled workforce with strong representation in manufacturing and industrial sectors.
+Its unemployment rate was 5.0% as of an unspecified date.
+Employment growth over the past year was estimated at 5.5%.

-Conversely, professional & technical services showed lower representation at 4.7% compared to the regional average of 11.5%.
-Employment opportunities locally appear limited, as indicated by the count of Census working population versus resident population.
-Between September 2024 and September 2025, employment levels increased by 4.6%, while the labour force grew by 4.0%, causing a fall in unemployment rate by 0.5 percentage points.
-In contrast, Greater Sydney saw employment rise by 2.1% during this period, with the labour force growing by 2.4%, and unemployment rising by 0.2 percentage points.
-State-level data from NSW as of 25-Nov-25 shows employment contracted by 0.03% (losing 2,260 jobs), with a state unemployment rate of 3.9%.
-This compares favourably to the national unemployment rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 offer insights into potential future demand within Green Valley.
-These projections suggest national employment should expand by 6.6% over five years and 13.7% over ten years.
-Applying these industry-specific projections to Green Valley's employment mix suggests local employment should increase by approximately 5.9% over five years and 12.7% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+The area showed particular specialization in manufacturing with an employment share twice the regional level.
+Conversely, professional & technical services had lower representation than the regional average.
+Employment opportunities locally appeared limited based on Census data comparing working population to resident population.
+In the year to December 2025, employment levels increased by 5.5% and labour force grew by 5.0%, causing a decrease in unemployment rate of 0.5 percentage points.
+This contrasted with Greater Sydney where employment rose by 2.2%, labour force grew by 2.3%, and unemployment rose marginally.
+Jobs and Skills Australia's national employment forecasts from May-25 suggested potential future demand within Green Valley.
+Applying these industry-specific projections to Green Valley's employment mix indicated local employment should increase by 5.9% over five years and 12.7% over ten years, though these are simple extrapolations for illustrative purposes only and do not account for localized population projections.

 Frequently Asked Questions - Employment